captncraig/scrimp/limitations.md

 Current known limitations.
 May be revisited in the future.
 This is in part a TODO list, and in part taking a stand for sane IDL.

-- No Complex const values.
+- No Complex const or default values.
 String and int only.
 - xxx_namespace not allowed. only `namespace xxx yyy`
-- CommaOrSemiColonOptional not implemented
+- CommaOrSemiColonOptional not always implemented